LuxciumProject/mapping-tools/library/mapping-tools/README.md

   independendly from the internal flow of the function where thish delgate is executed.
 In this context `OnlySideEffect` is an alias for `void`.

+  The `LookupFn<S,U>` delegate function is used to acknowledge the transformed value `U` in an asynchronous manner.
+The return value of this delegate must be `void` and must not have any internal side effects within the function where it is executed.
+However, external side effects, such as a `console.log($)`, are allowed.
+In this context, `OnlySideEffect` is an alias for `void`.

   ```typescript
   export interface LookupFn<S, U = unknown> {